siminliang/AutomationPrj/src/test/resources/PlanetariumRequirements.md

 - **User Stories**
   - User wants to see all the available celestial bodies in planetarium
   - User should be able to see new added celestial bodies.
+  - User should be not able to see newly deleted celestial bodies.
 - **Acceptance Criteria**
   - User wants to see all the available celestial bodies in planetarium
     - Given: The User is already logged in with "<username>" and  "<password>"